-d) The Creation of an Reinforced Autocalved Aerated Concrete (RAAC) register for all our community schools' estates where any future material is identified and the creation of cyclical yearly structural survey plan on schools affected.
+d) The Creation of an RAAC register for all our community schools' estates where the material is identified and the creation of cyclical yearly structural survey plan on schools affected.

 e) Additional works as needed to increase the SEND provision places, we offer in mainstream schools.